Should You Use Baby Oil For Tanning? All You Need To Know!

 Coconut Oil Vs. Baby Oil For Tanning

-Coconut oil is considered a better alternative to baby oil, especially due to its ability to offer protection from sun exposure.
+Using coconut oil for tanning is considered a better alternative to baby oil, due to its ability to offer protection from sun exposure.
 The oil is reported to have UV filters.
 It also spreads and gets absorbed easily (3).
 These properties may help protect against sunburns and other harmful effects of the UV rays, and possibly reduce tanning.
 Furthermore, coconut oil reduces inflammation, enhances the skin barrier, and may help treat skin conditions like eczema (4).

 Infographic: Pros And Cons Of Using Baby Oil For Tanning